aigatech/AppliedResearchOAfa2025/submissions/Jeevanandan Ramasamy/README.md

 4. Open the local Gradio link in your browser and watch your sentence get hilariously transformed.

 ## Features
-- Multiple translation hops with over 50 supported languages.
+- Translate your sentence across multiple hops in popular languages or all supported languages.
 - Step-by-step display of each translation.
+- Randomized translation paths for a fresh experience every time.
-- Fully runs on CPU or Apple M1 (no GPU required).
+- Works on CPU or Apple M1 (no GPU required).
-- Randomized translation path ensures a new experience each time.

 ## Notes
 - Uses facebook/m2m100_418M model.
 - English is always the start and end language.
-- Can adjust the number of translation hops with the slider.
+- You can adjust the number of translation hops with the slider.
+- ⚠️ Using “all supported languages” may produce weird or less accurate translations.